Working with Finder Windows

-The Mac OS X Finder uses a web-like model in that each new Finder window you open starts a "chain" of windows (thus, the Back and Forward buttons in the Finder window toolbar).
-The first window in every new chain you start by using the New Finder Window command is always the directory you define as the default.
-You can have many window chains open at the same time, which is another similarity to web windows.
-(You can quickly jump into specific folders using the toolbar, the Places sidebar, the Go menu, and keyboard shortcuts.)
+The Mac OS X Finder uses a Web-like model in that each new Finder window you open starts a "chain" of windows (thus, the Back and Forward buttons in the Finder window toolbar).
+The first window in every new chain you start is always the directory you define as the default.
+You can have many window chains open at the same time, again being similar to Web windows.
+(You can quickly jump into specific directories using the toolbar, the Places sidebar, the Go menu, and keyboard shortcuts.)

-By default, when you open an item (such as a folder), its contents replace the contents of the previous item that appeared in the Finder window you were viewing.
-(You can change this behavior globally with a preference setting.)
+By default, when you open an item (such as a folder), its contents replace the contents of the previous item that were shown in the Finder window.
+You can change this behavior globally with a preference setting.
 You can also override this behavior so the new Finder window is separate from the first one by holding down the Command key while you double-click an icon.
-This opens a new chain of Finder windows, with the contents of the item you opened displayed in the first window.

-After you have one Finder window open, you can open other Finder windows (either in the same chain of windows or by starting a new chain) to view the contents of a different folder, volume, disc, and so on.
-To view the contents of a folder, volume, or disc shown in the current Finder window, double-click the icon for the item you want to open, or select an item and select File, Open.
-The Open keyboard shortcut works, too—just select an item and press Command-O to open it.
-You can also open an item’s contextual menu by right-clicking it or by holding the Ctrl key down and selecting Open.
-If those aren’t enough options for you, here is one more: Select an item and choose Open on the Action menu.
-The contents of the item you opened replace the window’s current contents and the name shown at the top of the window becomes the name of the item you opened.
+After you have one Finder window open, other Finder windows open in the same way that they did under previous versions of the OS.
+To open a window, double-click the icon for the item you want to open.
+Or select an item and select File, Open.
+The Open keyboard shortcut works, toojust select an item and press Command-O to open it.
+You can also open an item's contextual menu and select Open.
+If you select an item while a Finder window is in the Columns view, its contents are displayed in a new column.
+If those aren't enough options for you, here is one more; select an item and choose Open on the Action menu.

 To reiterate this sometimes confusing behavior of Mac OS X windows, the view in which a new window opens is determined by the view you used for that window the last time you viewed it.
 In other words, windows retain their view settings, even if the window from which you opened a separate Finder window is different.
 For example, if you viewed the Applications directory in List view, it appears in List view whenever you open it in a new Finder window until you change the view in which it appears.

-Along the left edge of every Finder window is the Places sidebar.
-This handy tool consists of two panes.
-In the upper pane are all the volumes mounted on your Mac, including hard disk volumes, the Network volume, disk image volumes, your iDisk, CDs, DVDs, and so on.
-In the lower pane are some of the folders in your Home folder, the Burn folder, and the Applications folder.
-You can add any folders, applications, documents, or other files to or remove them from this area to completely customize it.
-The purpose of the Places sidebar is to enable you to quickly open a Finder window that displays the contents of any item it contains.
+Mac OS X version 10.3 adds a new and very useful feature to Finder windows, which is the Places sidebar.
+This area is located along the left side of Finder windows (when the toolbar is displayed) and consists of two panes.
+In the upper pane are all the volumes mounted on your Mac, including hard disk volumes, disk image volumes, your iDisk, CDs, DVDs, and so on.
+In the lower pane are some of the folders in your Home folder and the Applications folder.
+You can add any folders, applications, documents, or other files to or remove them from this area as you'd like so that you can customize it.
+The purpose of the Places sidebar is to enable you to quickly get to any item shown in it.